dphilla/boxer/README.md

 ### Description

-WasmBoxer is a unified build tool for compiling many language runtimes to [WebAssembly (Wasm)](https://webassembly.org).
+WasmBoxer is a unified build tool for implementing many language runtimes to [WebAssembly (Wasm)](https://webassembly.org).
 This work draws on several WebAssembly tooling projects to make the endeavor possible.

+### Who is this for?

+Anying building a project in Python or Ruby who wants to deploy a Wasm/WASI distribution, rather than another deployment strategy, like baremetal, a VM, or a container.

 ### A Wasm Box?